Search

 In this context, I think of mysticism as restricting criticism and preventing error correction, ie creating a man-made barrier for reason.
 That’s different.

-#3973·Dennis Hackethal, 14 days ago·Criticism
+#3973·Dennis Hackethal, about 2 months ago·Criticism

 "Man simply invented God in order not to kill himself, that is the summary of universal history down to the moment."